 Licensed platforms can also facilitate issuance and electronic trading.
 They provide tokenization infrastructure.
 They handle all Know Your Customer (KYC) / Anti-Money Laundering (AML) compliance processes.
 They can also handle primary distribution and secondary markets.

-It’s important to note that in many tokenized equity models, tokens do not directly replace shares.
+In many tokenized equity models, tokens do not directly replace shares.
 Instead, they represent a legal claim on real shares held by a custodian.
 This type of arrangement ensures that there’s a link between blockchain tokens and regular equity ownership.

 Most traders will have the following top questions concerning the custody framework around tokenized stocks: